DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ● upgrade to ESP32-CAM V1.9

-looks like V1.6 is the same as V1.9, really?
+looks like V1.6 is the same as V1.9, really?   -  The jumper difference is not obvious here

 ![ESP32 Cam with Capacitor](/_static/images/ex-sensorcam/esp32-cam-with-capacitor.png)

-Spec sheet: Typical applications include a 22uF cap between AMS1117 3v3 reg ADJ/GND pin and Vout, not on CAM but can be added as above for"better" performance.(hopefully less noise?).
+Spec sheet: Typical applications include a 22uF cap between AMS1117 3v3 reg ADJ/GND pin and Vout, not on CAM but can be added as above for "better" performance.(hopefully less noise?).
 Also shows 10uF on 5Vin

 There is a range of ov2640 cam modules available with ESP32 or independently sold.
-The"IR" option would be an interesting experiment and might open up new possibilities, but monochrome IR images harder to spot intrusions.The usual ov2640 is  $66^{\circ}$  , but  $120^{\circ}$  fish-eye covers more, at the expense of detail.  $120^{\circ}$  better for low ceilings??
+The"IR" option would be an interesting experiment and might open up new possibilities, but monochrome IR images harder to spot intrusions.
+The usual ov2640 is  $66^{\circ}$  , but  $120^{\circ}$  fish-eye covers more, at the expense of detail.  $120^{\circ}$  better for low ceilings??

 Web offers range of lenses including"850nm night vision" which probably is OV2640 sans IR filter?(IR>700nm)